librariandad/test/doc/Overview.md

 License: [MIT](https://opensource.org/licenses/MIT)

 ## Overview
-The Medlib\Parser is a parsing engine that will transform a CSV file of records into a validated array structured for display of the records in set of grouped lists on one or more pages.
+The OUWBMedlib\Parser is a parsing engine that will transform a CSV file of records into a validated array structured for display of the records in set of grouped lists on one or more pages.

-The Medlib\Parser package consists of
+The OUWBMedlib\Parser package consists of

 * a RecordsParser class